ChrisZie/HugoSymphony/content/_index.md

 cards:
 - topcaption: Who You Are
   topdescription: You must be a NPO or NGO with Environmental Conservation or Animal/Plant
-    Protection as your primary focus.<br><br>You must be a Government Agency who has Sustainable Ecotourism as your primary focus.<br><br>You must have a critical need for Volunteers, Funding, or Marketing.
+    Protection as your primary focus.<br><br>You must be a Government Agency who has Sustainable Ecotourism as your primary focus.<br><br>You must have a critical need for Volunteers, Funding, & Marketing.
   caption: Who We Are
   marker: meeting
   description: 'We are Canadian & German Volunteer Leaders & Eco-Activists who met at a Non-Profit Organization & realized that
     Volunteerism can change the world.
-    <br><br>We have since traveled all over the world using Volunteerism Solutions to massively grow the impact of Environmental Conservation NPOs/NGOs & Ecotourism-driven Government Agencies by providing skilled labour, donations, & marketing.'
+    <br><br>We have since traveled all over the world using Volunteerism Solutions to massively grow the impact of Environmental Conservation NPOs/NGOs & Ecotourism-driven Government Agencies by providing skilled Volunteers, Funding, & Marketing.'

 - topcaption: What You Know
-  topdescription: You have at least 1-3 years of experience in your mission to protect the environment & understand what key resources are missing to take your impact to the next level.<br><br>You know the incredible value brought by excellent Volunteers & are aware of the frustrations related to not having enough Volunteers, Funding, & Marketing.
+  topdescription: You have at least 1-3 years of experience in your mission to protect the environment & understand what key resources are missing to take your impact to the next level.<br><br>You know the incredible value brought by excellent Volunteers & are familiar with the frustrations of not having enough Volunteers, Funding, & Marketing.
   caption: What We Know
   marker: expertise
   description: 'We have years of experience as Non-Profit Board Members, Technologists, & Project Managers